up

 • Provide Books@Home service, delivering library materials to Montgomery County residents who cannot visit the library because of physical disability, health issue, or frailty.

-• Participate/exhibit in Fairs and Expos and schedule regular appearances in radio and television shows geared to 50+ audiences to promote MCPL services, resources, and programming.
+• Participate/exhibit in fairs and expos and schedule regular appearances in radio and television shows geared to 50+ audiences to promote MCPL services, resources, and programming.

 Department of Technology Services